odise/odise.github.io/_posts/2014-12-22-fleet-cluster-recovery.md

     $ etcd-backup dump

 Make sure you have the two config files (see above) in the same directory.
-The dump will be created as file dump.json.
-Store it on safe place.
+The dump will be created as a file dump.json.
+Store it at a safe place.

 # Recreate the Etcd cluster